-This provision shall likewise apply to goods which, while in transit through the territory of a third State or of third States, have been subjected to trans-shipment, re-packing or warehousing.
+This provision shall likewise apply to goods which, while in transit through the territory of a third State or of third States, have been subjected to transshipment, repacking or warehousing.

-Subject to their being re-exported or re-imported within a time-limit fixed by the customs authorities and to the production of proof thereof, the following articles shall be exempt from duties, taxes or other charges on importation and exportation:
+Subject to their being re-exported or re-imported within a time-limit fixed by the customs authorities and to the production of proof thereof, the following articles shall be exempt from duties, taxes and other charges on importation and exportation:

-- (a) Articles intended for fairs, exhibitions or competitions; - (b) Articles intended for experiments or tests; - (c) Articles imported for repair, which are to be re-exported in their repaired form; - (d) Fitting equipment and instruments imported or exported by fitters or sent to them; - (e) Natural and manufactured products imported for transformation or processing, which are to be re-exported in their transformed or processed form;

-(f) Marked containers imported in order to be refilled, and also containers used for imported articles.
+- (a) Articles intended for fairs, exhibitions or competitions; - (b) Articles intended for experiments or tests; - (c) Articles imported for repair, which are to be re-exported in their repaired form; - (d) Fitting equipment and instruments imported or exported by fitters or sent to them; - (e) Natural and manufactured products imported for transformation or processing, which are to be re-exported in their transformed or processed form; - (f) The tare marked on containers imported in order to be filled, and the tare of containers used for imported articles.

-Merchandise samples used only as such and consigned in quantities normal in trade shall be unconditionally exempt from duties, taxes or other charges.
+Merchandise samples used only as such and consigned in quantities normal in trade shall be unconditionally exempt from duties, taxes and other charges.

-Internal charges imposed in the territory of one Contracting Party on the productions, processing, distribution or consumption of any goods shall in no event be levied on the natural or manufactured products of the other Contracting Party at a higher rate than on similar products of any third State.
+Internal charges imposed in the territory of one Contracting Party on the production, processing, distribution or consumption of any goods shall in no event be levied on the natural or manufactured products of the other Contracting Party at a higher rate than on similar products of any third State.